You got the job interview … but it's during your work hours. Here's how to make it work!

 Yet, here's the problem.
 You already have a job, and you're expected to be there and working at 3 p.m. on Wednesday.
 Now what?
 How are you going to come up with an excuse to leave work early for an interview?
 The last thing you want is to lose your current position before you've locked down a new one.
 So why not just call in sick?

-Amanda Augustine, TopResume's career expert, told Metro news that you should only call in sick as a last resort: “Lying about why you need time off work can be extremely risky.
+Amanda Augustine, TopResume's career expert, told Metro news that job seekers should only call in sick as a last resort: “Lying about why you need time off work can be extremely risky.
 Bear in mind that most job offers aren't extended after only one interview.
 While this lie might work for your first interview, you can't continue to get 'sick' throughout the course of your job search.”

 So if you can't call in sick, what should you do?
 Here are a few tips to help that don't involve creating unbelievable excuses to get out of work for a job interview.